Our website has the most up-to-date information. It is being updated continually as circumstances and staffing

 In response to the Governor’s Safe Start guidelines in June 2020, Bellingham Public Library immediately consolidated all staff and services from its 3 branches to develop and implement a Monday – Saturday curbside pick-up program and 24/7 returns, at the downtown Central Library, which is the most efficient space for the operation.
 This contact-free, curbside program has been highly utilized over the past eight months and is continuing to successfully allow Library staff to provide physical materials to nearly 2,000 patrons per week.

 In July 2020 the Central Library also began an extensive remodel project on the first floor, expected to be complete in spring.
-For the success of these two ongoing initiatives, as well as space and staff limitations, Bellingham Public Library is not able to open its branches for in-person services until the remodel is complete and the Governor lifts current restrictions.
+For the success of these two ongoing initiatives, as well as space and staff limitations, Bellingham Public Library is not able to open its branches for in-person services until the remodel is complete in late spring 2021.

 Currently all 3 Bellingham Public Library buildings in downtown, Fairhaven and Barkley Village are closed to public access.
 However, many services continue to be available, including our Curbside Holds Pickup Service, Digital Library Materials, Homework Help for Kids, Virtual Storytimes, and our AskUs!
 Help Desk.

 Returns bins at the Central Library, Fairhaven and Barkley branches are now open.

 The Fairhaven and Barkley branches continue to be closed while all of our available staff members are needed (including those who usually work at those branches) to operate the Curbside Hold Pickup Service at the Central Branch, which is very labor intensive.